Samsung Galaxy S25 Ultra: Everything You Need to Know

 RAM and storage upgrades may be in the store

-The Galaxy S25 Ultra looks certain to get a 16GB RAM variant.
-In fact, Samsung could offer 16GB of RAM as standard, eliminating the 12GB RAM variant.
+The Galaxy S25 Ultra looks certain to get a 16GB RAM variant, though a 12GB RAM variant may exist.
 There have also been rumors about a jump from LPRRD5X DRAM technology to LPDDR6.
 However, not many industry insiders have backed the claim, so we are keeping our fingers crossed.
 The RAM boost is for AI more than anything.
 As mobile AI technologies get advanced, phones need more RAM for efficient on-device processing.

 Rumors have also hinted at an upgrade to UFS 4.1 storage technology (the Galaxy S24 Ultra uses UFS 4.0).
 It should bring data read and write speed improvements, which might eventually help improve the overall performance.
 As far as storage options are concerned, we expect Samsung to release the Galaxy S25 Ultra in 256GB, 512GB, and 1TB storage variants.
 It is unlikely to support microSD cards for expandable storage.